TheAwesome98-Real/LLVM360/README.md

 "LLVM360" LLVM + xbox360, but it's just a temporany, i don't really like it so will probably change

 ## Contributing ?!
-if u really want to contribute just make a fork and do a PR, if this
+if u really want to contribute just make a fork and do a PR